PGMacDesign/SiliCompressor/README.md

 I left the original methods intact that still utilize the previous / older approach, but my newer methods do not.
 <b> Note! </b> Keep in mind that if you do not have permission to write in said location or are not using a [FileProvider](https://developer.android.com/reference/android/support/v4/content/FileProvider) to define a writing space, this will fail.
 [Here is a Tutorial](https://www.journaldev.com/23219/android-capture-image-camera-gallery-using-fileprovider) if you are not familiar with it.

+5) Fixed bugs relating to incorrectly flipping Height and Width on videos depending on phone maker (Known with Google Pixel Phones)

-5) Adjusted the Sample Activity, SelectPictureActivity, to add an option to select from Gallery.
+6) Adjusted the Sample Activity, SelectPictureActivity, to add an option to select from Gallery.
 This will also allow larger files to be converted as opposed to limiting it to 10 second clips.

-6) Added in a boolean flag to allow the option to turn off / on logging so that the dev can ignore it if they don't want to see it (or flip it to false on production)
+7) Added in a boolean flag to allow the option to turn off / on logging so that the dev can ignore it if they don't want to see it (or flip it to false on production)

+#### Misc

+I timed a few of the conversions using a Galaxy S9 for reference.

+1) Compressing a 3.70gb mp4 down to 1.85gb (50%) took 600000 milliseconds (600 seconds / 10 minutes).
+This was also true when converting it down to 70mb (2% of total, but passing in 1%) so the total percent to compress to does not adjust the time taken for the compression to occur.

+2) Compressing a 5.00mb mp4 down to 2.50mb (50%) took 2456 milliseconds (2.5 seconds).
+This was also true when converting it down to 500kb (1% of total) so the total percent to compress to does not adjust the time taken for the compression to occur.

+If you are running an older device with less processing power, it may take longer whereas a newer device may convert faster.
+This is merely here as an example for reference.

 Description
 --------